mt2018-tartu-shared-task/InfoDesc/README.md

 # InfoDesc
 This repo contains course projects related announcements and deadlines.
 I suggest you to subscribe for notifications here (click "Watch" button next to "Star" button).

+Do not hesitate to open Github issues in case of administrative questions right here (in this repository).
+I try my best to respond to them ASAP.
+Also, if you feel you need in person project support, email me so we assign a meeting this week.

 # Info (incl. duplicates of my emails)

 ## Error analysis - Deadline 02.12.2018 23.59